 Therefore, according to the Italian Citizenship law, you are eligible for Italian citizenship by descent if:

-Your Italian ancestor must have been born after 17 March 1861 (when Italy became a unified country), or died after that date if they were born earlier.
+- Your Italian ancestor must have been born after 17 March 1861 (when Italy became a unified country), or died after that date if they were born earlier.

 You can acquire Italian citizenship through the maternal line under these conditions:

-If your Italian ancestor was a woman and her child was born before January 1, 1948, you must apply through the court process since Italian women couldn’t pass on citizenship before this date (except in specific cases).
+- If your Italian ancestor was a woman and her child was born before 1 January 1948, you must apply through the court process since Italian women couldn’t pass on citizenship before this date (except in specific cases).

-- Special rules for regions like Veneto, Friuli Venezia Giulia, and Trentino Alto Adige require that your ancestor was alive and not a foreign citizen by 1886 (Veneto) or didn’t emigrate before July 16, 1920 (Friuli Venezia Giulia, Veneto, or Trentino Alto Adige).
+- Special rules for regions like Veneto, Friuli Venezia Giulia, and Trentino Alto Adige require that your ancestor was alive and not a foreign citizen by 1886 (Veneto) or didn’t emigrate before 16 July 1920 (Friuli Venezia Giulia, Veneto, or Trentino Alto Adige).

-- Marriage before April 27, 1983: A non-Italian woman who married an Italian man (or someone eligible for Italian citizenship born abroad) automatically gained citizenship.
+- Marriage before 27 April 1983: A non-Italian woman who married an Italian man (or someone eligible for Italian citizenship born abroad) automatically gained citizenship.

-- Before September 22, 1922, women’s citizenship followed their husband’s, so if he lost or changed citizenship, she did too.
+- Before 22 September 1922, women’s citizenship followed their husbands’, so if he lost or changed citizenship, she did, too.

 Minor children of Italian citizens can automatically be recognized as Italian citizens if:

-Benefits of Italian Citizenship
+Benefits of Italian Dual Citizenship

 - Freedom of movement: As an Italian citizen, you have the right to live, work, and travel freely in Italy and all other European Union (EU) countries.
 This gives you access to over 25 countries within the Schengen Area without the need for a visa.